 Sania enters women's doubles semifinals of Hobart International

-Indian tennis ace Sania Mirza continued her winning run as she entered the women's doubles semifinals of the Hobart International here on Thursday.
-Partnering Nadiia Kichenok of Ukraine, Sania defeated the American duo of Vania King and Christina McHale 6-2 4-6 10-4 in the quarterfinals.
+Indian tennis ace Sania Mirza's comeback from maternity leave continued to be a success as she entered the women's doubles semifinals of the Hobart International with Ukrainian partner Nadiia Kichenok here on Thursday.
+Sania and Kichenok defeated the American duo of Vania King and Christina McHale 6-2 4-6 10-4 in a contest that lasted one hour and 24 minutes.

-In a match that was tied at 1-1, the fifth seed Indo-Ukranian duo of Sania and Kichenok put up dominating performance to prevail in the tie-break.
-They will now lock horns against the Slovenian-Czech pair of Tamara Zidansek and Marie Bouzkova.
+The fifth-seeded Indo-Ukrainian combination will now lock horns with the Slovenian-Czech pair of Tamara Zidansek and Marie Bouzkova.
+Zidansek and Bouzkova got the better of Canada's Sharon Fichman and Ukraine's Kateryna Bondarenko 6-3 3-6 10-4 in their last-eight stage clash.

-The 33-year-old Sania, who last played at China Open in October 2017, battled injury breakdowns before taking a formal break to give birth to her son Izhaan.
+Sania and Kichenok made a strong start and broke their opponents twice to take the lead.
+They also did well to save four break points in the opening set.
+The second set went on serve till the eighth game before King and McHale broke Sania and Kichenok to draw level in the contest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)